gavinnn101/osrs_acc_creator_gui/README.md

     - Use any script in your account's repo (script arguments supported)
     - OSBot:
       - Can use a local script via script name or an SDN script via script ID(https://osbot.org/forum/topic/155007-how-to-find-script-id-for-free-scripts/)
+      - For OSBot, make sure the "script args" field is set to "none" if you dont want to provide arguments.
   - Creator GUI features
     - Multithreaded so no freezes or glitches while creating accounts
     - Save full console output to log file